-- · Always use full throttle when cutting! - Reduce the speed to idle after every cut (running the engine for too long at full throttle without any load, i.e. without any resistance from the chain during cutting, can lead to serious engine damage). - Cutting from above = Cutting with a pulling chain. - Cutting from below = Cutting with pushing chain.
+- · Always use full throttle when cutting! - Reduce the speed to idle after every cut (running the engine for too long at full throttle without any load, i.e. without any resistance from the chain during cutting, can lead to serious engine damage). - Cutting from above = Cutting on the pull stroke. - Cutting from below = Cutting on the push stroke.

-Cutting with a pushing chain increases the risk of kickback.
+Cutting on the push stroke increases the risk of kickback.
 See instructions under the heading How to avoid kickback.